7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Storage-Accounts.md

 #### Azure Blobs

 Blob storage is an object-store that is optimizaed for storing massive amounts of unstructured data (does not adhere to particular data model or definition).
+Azure Blob Storage uses a container resource to group a set of blobs.
+A blob can't exist by itself in Blob Storage.
+A blob must be stored in a container resource, -which can store an unlimited number of blobs.
+Azure storage account can contain an unlimited number of containers.

 Storage Account (a unique namespace in Azure for your data) -> Containers (similar to folder in a file system) -> Blobs ( the actual data being stored).